 LOU: Regulator understands quality.
 They never compromise or cut corners, and their experts build each boat to the exact standards originally intended.
 Above deck, they know what their customers want because they listen — and below deck, their only job is to keep doing what earned them a reputation as one of the best center consoles on the market today.

 How does the stringer influence the ride?

 OWEN: Everything is about the stringer.
-It’s the skeleton of the boat — and at Regulator, it’s built as one piece rather than individual pieces.
+It’s the skeleton of the boat — and on Regulator's offshore models, it’s built as one piece rather than individual pieces.
 One solid piece of fiberglass-molded stringer means that the boat lies down deep and low in the water, ready to rise to any occasion and slice through any condition.

 Regardless of the speed or horsepower of a boat, there are days when conditions change and you are going to have to head home at 20 knots, or maybe even 16 knots.
 Unlike other bottom designs, Regulator utilizes a hull form that will get you home safely and efficiently at any speed.

 Four key components create the core of our signature ride: the hull, the stringer, the liner, and the deck cap.
 Each part is constructed as one solid piece, without any mechanical or chemical fasteners, then bonded together to give you the fit and finish that only Regulator can deliver.
 When we add the integrated T-Top and Console, all the pieces work together to achieve optimal balance in every ride.

 It all starts with the stringer, which is made from one solid piece of fiberglass, handcrafted without an ounce of wood, then bonded to the hull.
 To add rigidity and reduce noise, foam is injected into the stringer.
 The stringer and hull become one solid unit, so once the stringer is in, it’s in for good.

 The strength of the stringer and other core parts eliminate much of the stress at the deck, liner, and hull joints to deliver a difference you ultimately feel offshore.